ITRS-Group/cordial/README.md

-# `cordial` - ITRS Geneos Utilities Written In Go
+# `cordial` - Geneos Utilities, Integrations and Packages

 Cordial is a collection of utilities, integrations and support packages for ITRS Geneos.

-> **Current Version: v1.7.2**
+> **Current Version: v1.8.0**
 >
-> Released 2023-07-28
+> Released 2023-08-16
 >
 > See [`CHANGELOG.md`](CHANGELOG.md) for more details.